asahinet/sakai-test-suite/README.md

     The password for the admin user on the instance you are testing.
 Defaults to "admin"

+- google.email

+	The account that is used for GoogleDocs in the Resources tool.
+If testing GoogleDocs this needs to be added

+- google.pw

+	The password for the google account.
+If testing GoogleDocs this needs to be added

+- random.user.email

+	This can be used to specify the email address to be used for bulk adding of users

+- sakai.skin

+	The skin that you are testing on.
+Valid strings are "neo" and "xsl".
+There are a few UI differences that this property will toggle.
+Defaults to "neo"

+- sakai.client

+	The client that is being tested against.
+Different clients may have different settings that cause UI differences and this setting will toggle those.
+Defaults to "nightly".

+- driver.timeout

+	The implicit timeout of the WebDriver.
+If it is looking for an element and cannot find it, the WebDriver will time out after this amount of time.
+Defaults to "5"

 Example invocation with some properties...